The First and Only Comprehensive Program in Central Texas to Provide Care for Babies With Congenital Conditions Before, During, and After Birth

 Written by: Ashley Lawrence

-On May 5th, the Comprehensive Fetal Care Center, a clinical partnership between UT Health Austin and Dell Children’s Medical Center, began seeing patients at the new Dell Children’s Specialty Pavilion that is attached to Dell Children’s Medical Center.
+In May 2021, the Comprehensive Fetal Care Center, a clinical partnership between UT Health Austin and Dell Children’s Medical Center, began seeing patients at the new Dell Children’s Specialty Pavilion that is attached to Dell Children’s Medical Center.

 The Comprehensive Fetal Care Center offers diagnosis, treatment, and management of complex and rare fetal conditions, including fetal heart conditions, congenital diaphragmatic hernia, urinary tract conditions, twin-to-twin transfusion syndrome, and neural tube defects, such as spina bifida.
-Led by UT Health Austin fetal medicine specialist Kenneth Moise, Jr., MD, who serves as the Director of the Comprehensive Fetal Care Center and has developed fetal centers across the country, the team of experts provide comprehensive, family-centered care to ensure patients and their families receive the highest level of specialized care before, during, and after delivery.
+Led by UT Health Austin fetal medicine specialist Michael Bebbington, MD, MHSc, and UT Health Austin fetal medicine specialist Kenneth J. Moise, Jr., MD, who have developed fetal centers across the country, this team of experts provide comprehensive, family-centered care to ensure patients and their families receive the highest level of specialized care before, during, and after delivery.

 “The Comprehensive Fetal Care Center specializes in the most complex fetal conditions,” says Dr. Moise.
 “The extensive experience and compassion of our care team will provide unparalleled care for mothers with high-risk pregnancies and fragile babies.
 We are thrilled to help launch and lead this comprehensive program.”